By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 43.4 x 29.0 cm ⏐ 17.1 x 11.4 in (300dpi)

 CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY

 Oesophageal cancer.
 Light micrograph of a section through a carcinoma (cancerous tumour) in the epithelium of the oesophagus (gullet).
-Cancerous cells with dark nuclei can be seen.
+Cancerous cells can be seen in pink with dark nuclei.
+Blood vessels (red, centre) are running through the tumour.
 The risk of developing oesophageal cancer increases with excessive drinking and smoking.
 Treatment is by surgical removal of the oesophagus (oesophagectomy).
 If left untreated, the cancer may block off the oesophagus, and metastasise (spread) to other organs.

 Model release not required.
 Property release not required.